CollinsNasongo/Tree-on-a-ecommerce-platform/README.md

 # Tree-on-a-ecommerce-platform
-displaying the items in ecommerce platform in the form of a tree
+Displaying the items in ecommerce platform in the form of a tree I will use beautiful soup to do this